-Several small blasts heard in Thai capital, two hurt
+Three small blasts hit Bangkok as city hosts major security meeting

 China’s top diplomat Wang Yi and U.S. Secretary of State Mike Pompeo are attending the forum along with other regional and global officials.

-Reporting by Panarat Thepgumpanat and Panu Wonghcha-Um; Editing by Matthew Tostevin and Neil Fullick
+Editing by Matthew Tostevin, Neil Fullick and Michael Perry